How to dewater a construction site? The method you pick really depends on the unique blend of geology and hydrology at your site.

 Here’s how it works: you drill wells with casings around your excavation site to maintain the well’s shape.
 Next, place submersible pumps at the bottom of each well shaft.
 Gravity does its thing, pulling groundwater into the wells, and then you pump it out.

 #6 Heavy machinery

 Sometimes, you can rely on big machines to scoop out water and dump it elsewhere.
 If you’ve got machines on-site and your excavation area isn’t too deep, this becomes a viable option.
 It’s particularly handy when most of the water is already gone, leaving just silt behind.

 As a pointer, use a bulldozer to push the softer silt to one side of the construction area.
 Then, use a loader to relocate the silt.

 Important Note: Be cautious when using heavy equipment, and make sure your machinery doesn’t get stuck.
 Always start from one side of an area, and use an excavator to fling the mud into a corner.
 Then, scoop it out from there.
 Once you have enough open space, feed the excavator with a bulldozer.

 #7 Other dewater methods at construction sites

-The following is a list of other notable dewatering methods that you can use:
+Here’s a quick list of other dewatering techniques you can consider:

 - Deep well construction